minhn4/web-app-container/README.md

 Next up, go to `Clusters` in the left menu of `Kubernetes Engine` -> hit `Create` -> `Configure (Standard)` -> name your Kubernetes cluster (e.g., `production-cluster`), choose a zone near you (optional: choose node locations if you want to), choose `Static` for `Control plane version` for now -> `Create`.
 Wait until the cluster is available.

-By default, `Kubernetes Engine` will create a node pool of three VMs initially (you can create more node pool).
+By default, `Kubernetes Engine` will create a node pool of three VMs initially (you can create more node pool if needed).
 You can view these VMs in `Compute Enginer` tab.

 ### **_2. Deploy a Docker image stored in Container Registry_**